 The Henry J. Kaiser Family Foundation measured the competitiveness of the private health insurance market in 2013, using the Herfindahl-Hirschman Index (HHI) as an indicator.
 The HHI takes into account how much of a market is controlled by each of the companies competing within it (market share), and is expressed in a value between zero and 10,000.
 The lower the number, the more competitive the market.
 Higher concentration from the M&A of various health insurers is expected to raise antitrust concerns among consumers.
 This is a result of the monopoly power of the health insurer, due to the consolidation, which gives them a leverage to raise and maintain the premiums above the competition levels.

 Most of the M&A activities are focused on insurance companies tying up with PBMs, to manage the rising healthcare costs.
 Few examples include CVS merger with Aetna (USD 69 billion).
 This merger combines CVS' pharmacies with Aetna's insurance business, in hopes of lowering costs.
 Cigna and Express Scripts closed on a USD 67 billion merger, to lower healthcare costs and deliver better outcomes.
 Walmart and Humana, which had earlier partnered on a low-cost Medicare Part D prescription drug plan, have an impressive array of medical – PBM – retail capabilities focused on serving the growing medicare advantage market.

-1.1 Scope of the Study
+1.1 Study Deliverables

-1.3 Study Assumptions
+1.2 Study Assumptions